-Reserves Category Proved Beshtentak Komsomolsk Total Developed Producing - - - Developed Non-Producing and Undeveloped 17.51 - 17.51 Total Proved 17.51 - 17.51 Total Proved Plus Probable 18.66 7.07 15.96 Total Proved Plus Probable Plus Possible 19.08 15.72 17.89
+Reserves Category Beshtentak Komsomolsk Total

+Proved -

+Developed Producing - - -

+Developed Non-Producing and Undeveloped 17.5 - 17.5

+Total Proved 17.5 - 17.5

+Total Proved Plus Probable 18.7 7.1 16.0

+Total Proved Plus Probable Plus Possible 19.1 15.7 17.9

-- (1) (2) Columns may not add due to rounding. - Under the Bokhtar PSC, KPL will: (i) recover 100% of its costs from the Cost Production; and (ii) receive 70% of the Profit Production.
-The Tajik State's share of the production includes all taxes, levies and duties.
-Cost Production is not included in the Reserve Report. - (3) In determining the aggregate future net revenue from a property, TRACS estimated and deducted future well abandonment costs. - Abandonment and reclamation costs are included in the calculation of the net present value of future net revenue relating to the (4) Beshtentak and Komsomolsk fields. - As the Tajik State's share of production includes all taxes, levies and duties, the net present value of future net revenue after income (5) taxes equals the net present value of future net revenue before income taxes.
-Accordingly, information is only presented on a before income taxes basis. - (6) Insufficient information relating to cost allocation for capital expenditures and operating expenses is available to distinguish between developed non-producing and undeveloped reserves.
+(1) Columns may not add due to rounding.

+- (2) Under the Bokhtar PSC, KPL will: (i) recover 100% of its costs from the Cost Production; and (ii) receive 70% of the Profit Production.
+The Tajik State's share of the production includes all taxes, levies and duties. - (3) In determining the aggregate future net revenue from a property, TRACS estimated and deducted future well abandonment costs. - (4) Abandonment and reclamation costs are included in the calculation of the net present value of future net revenue relating to the Beshtentak and Komsomolsk fields. - (5) As the Tajik State's share of production includes all taxes, levies and duties, the net present value of future net revenue after income taxes equals the net present value of future net revenue before income taxes.
+Accordingly, information is only presented on a before income taxes basis. - (6) Insufficient information relating to cost allocation for capital expenditures and operating expenses is available to distinguish between developed non-producing and undeveloped reserves. - (7) Forecast prices and costs are presented on the same basis as constant prices and costs as the net revenues and reserves presented assume no escalation in prices and costs.
+See "Recent Developments Tajikistan Reserves Information Pricing and Inflation Rate Assumptions"."

-Total Future Net Revenue Attributable to the Beshtentak and Komsomolsk Fields (Undiscounted) As of March 31, 2009 (Forecast Prices and Costs)(1)(2)
+Total Future Net Revenue Attributable to the Beshtentak and Komsomolsk Fields (Undiscounted) As of March 31, 2009

+(Forecast Prices and Costs) $^{(1)(2)(3)}$

-Reserves Category Revenue (MM\$) Royalties (MM\$) Operating Costs (MM\$) Development Costs (MM\$) Abandonment and Reclamation Costs (MM\$) Future Net Revenue Before Tajik State's Profit Production Share (MM\$) Income Taxes (MM\$) Future Net Revenue After Tajik State's Profit Production Share (MMS) Proved 17.5 - 2.1 0.4 0.2 14.9 14.9 Proved Plus Probable 32.7 - 3.1 4.4 0.3 24.9 - 24.9 Proved Plus Probable Plus Possible 45.2 - 3.3 4.4 0.3 37.2 - 37.2
+Reserves Category Revenue (MM\$) Royalties (MM\$) Operating Costs (MM\$) Development Costs (MM\$) Abandonment and Reclamation Costs (MM\$) Future Net Revenue Before Tajik State's Profit Production Share (MM\$) Income Taxes (MM\$) Future Net Revenue After Tajik State's Profit Production Share (MM\$) Proved 17.5 - 2.1 0.4 0.2 14.9 - 10.4 Proved Plus Probable 32.7 - 3.1 4.4 0.3 24.9 - 17.5 Proved Plus Probable Plus Possible 45.2 - 3.3 4.4 0.3 37.2 - 26.2

-- Columns may not add due to rounding. - (2) Under the Bokhtar PSC, KPL will: (i) recover 100% of its costs from the Cost Production; and (ii) receive 70% of the Profit Production.
-The Tajik State's share of production includes all taxes, levies and duties.
-Cost Production is not included in the Reserve Report.
+- (1) Columns may not add due to rounding. - (2) Under the Bokhtar PSC, KPL will: (i) recover 100% of its costs from the Cost Production; and (ii) receive 70% of the Profit Production.
+The Tajik State's share of production includes all taxes, levies and duties. - (3) Forecast prices and costs are presented on the same basis as constant prices and costs as the net revenues and reserves presented assume no escalation in prices and costs.
+See "Recent Developments Tajikistan Reserves Information Pricing and Inflation Rate Assumptions"."